 For a short and easy drive from San Diego or Los Angeles – a weekend getaway to Escondido, California is a real treat.
 There’s so much to do and see in Escondido ranging from outdoor adventure and activities, touring local wineries, art and antique shopping downtown and even exploring an incredible dinosaur museum downtown.
 Escondido really surprises with fun activities and attractions to keep any visitors busy, and I found a lot of cool things that were entertaining and fit many of my interest in visiting a new destination and was surprised by the variety of cool things to explore in the area.

-A fun weekend getaway Escondido California
+Enjoy a fun weekend getaway Escondido, California now

 For a two or three day visit to this scenic region in north San Diego county, here’s an itinerary of what I did visiting some of the fun venues, delicious eateries and some quirky discoveries along the way.